cis3296f25/final-project-02-citytraffic/README.md

 # How to contribute

-Follow this project board to know the latest status of the project: [http://...]([http://...])
+Follow this project board to know the latest status of the project: https://github.com/cis3296f25/final-project-02-citytraffic.git

-### How to build

-- Use this github repository: ...
-- Specify what branch to use for a more stable release or for cutting edge development.
-- Use InteliJ 11
-- Specify additional library to download if needed
-- What file and target to compile and run.
-- What is expected to happen when the app start.